KARNATISAITHARUN/documentation/using-ocular/use-cases/tracking-non-atomic.md

 }
 ```

-## 8. Store findings in a multimap keyed by identified type.
+## Storing Findings in a Multimap Keyed by Identified Type

 ```scala
 ocular> import collection.mutable._